Château de Bois Murat: First World War

 In 1917, the Château de Bois Murat hosted a confidential diplomatic meeting referred to as the "Revertera–Armand" conference, involving participants from Austria, France, Italy, and Switzerland.

 Heritage status

 In 2006, the gardens of the Château de Bois Murat were included in the Federal Inventory of Built Sites of National Importance to be Protected in Switzerland (ISOS).
 The listing recognizes their significance as the only known example of Achille Duchêne’s work in Switzerland.

 Ownership and restoration

 The château has remained in the private ownership of twin brothers Stanislas and Laurent d’Oultremont, descendants of one of Belgium's oldest families, since its construction.
 A major restoration project began in 2024 and was completed in 2025.
 The project focused on preserving the architectural integrity of the villa and the historical layout of the gardens.
 Following the restoration, the château was made available for limited cultural and private functions.

-Photo archives: Le Bois Murat around 1947.
+Photo archives: Le Bois Murat around 1947.Visit of king Umberto II of Italy and his wife the Queen Marie-José.

 Coat of arms of the d’Oultremont family.